+AUO maintains a zero-tolerance policy towards any form of bribery, corruption, extortion, and embezzlement.
 AUO's Enterprise Integrity Policy is built on our core values and provides questions and answers for situations you might encounter on the job.
 However, it cannot address every possible workplace situation or identify all of AUO's policies and procedures.
 Please use this Handbook for guidance, but never hesitate to seek help if you're faced with a legal or ethical issue.